4 May 2026 · Analysis of Rap Music

 Who Is Yung Joc?

-Jasiel Amon Robinson, known as Yung Joc, is an Atlanta rapper who had two of 2006's most recognisable Southern rap singles — It's Goin' Down and You Know What It Is — before PopMatters accurately summarised his career in seven words: the Good Charlotte of rap.
+Jasiel Amon Robinson, known as Yung Joc, is an Atlanta rapper who had two of 2006's most recognisable Southern rap singles — It's Goin' Down and I Know You See It — before PopMatters accurately summarised his career in seven words: the Good Charlotte of rap.

 Quick Stats